espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Legendary Rider.md

 # Legendary Rider
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You and your mount move like one being, effortlessly reading each other's signals.
-Whenever you are riding your mount, you are [[Quickened]]; you can use the extra action only to command your mount using the [[Command an Animal]] skill action.
+Whenever you are riding your mount, you are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Quickened]]; you can use the extra action only to command your mount using the [[Command an Animal]] skill action.